Project: Iceland

 The destruction of nature is commonly associated with today’s highly industrialized society.
 However, already hundreds of years ago our ancestors inflicted severe damage to their local environments.
 Iceland stands as a historic example for such environmental destruction.
 It is estimated that 40% of Iceland had been once covered by forests before the start of the Viking settlements in the 9th century.
 Today only about 0.5% of the Atlantic island is still covered by forests.
 As a result of the sparse vegetation, desert-like landscapes have formed.
 The Icelandic government has thus decided to reforest at least 12% of the country’s land area by 2100.

-Planted tree species: downy birch, Sitka spruce, black cottonwood.
+Planted tree species: downy birch, alder, black cottonwood.

 Project: Indonesia